fangyuan-ksgk/Tiny-GRPO/README.md

-# Tiny-GRPO
+# grpo-from-scrath

-minimal GRPO implementation from scratch
+Minimal implementation of GRPO